tomeko/django_rq_espeak/README.md

 ![ss1](doc/ss1.PNG)

-There's a lot of documentation for each of the components used here, but I couldn't find a practical example so I figured I'd make one.
+There's a lot of documentation for each of the components used here, but I couldn't find a practical example/application so I figured I'd make one.
 Needless to say this is just a development example so don't assume the deployment strategy is production-ready.

 ## Installation
 ```